alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 - *AmazonS3FullAccess*
 - *AWSCertificateManagerFullAccess*

 Access can be restricted even further.
-In fact, I just created a todo to figure out the minimum access needed :)
+In fact, I just created a todo to figure out the minimum access needed.

 [Install AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) (CLI) and [configure your AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with the `aws configure --profile myprofile` command.
 You will be prompted to provide the access key ID and the access key.